eslint/eslint/docs/rules/strict.md

 In **ECMAScript** modules, which always have strict mode semantics, the directives are unnecessary.

-Since **ECMAScript 2016**, `"use strict"` directive in a function with non-simple parameter list is a syntax error.
-This rule disallows such `"use strict"` directives.
-See also the examples of [function option](#function)

 ## Rule Details

 This rule requires or disallows strict mode directives.